Board of Trustees Wrap-up: A Little Bit of Everything

 This process is similar to the process that Penn State used in 1994-95, when it hired Graham Spanier.

 There will also likely be an executive search firm involved to help identify candidates.
 Peetz said Thursday during a work session of the university governance and long-range planning committee that she has already made contact with some firms.
 The trustees’ committee will decide whether to hire a firm—which is common when hiring a university president—and whether to engage a firm that specializes in higher education or one that has also does corporate hiring.

 The timetable is based on Erickson’s desire to retire in June 2014; the idea is to have a candidate ready about six months ahead of time, giving that person time to transition.
 The search is expected to take about six months.

 “I don’t think we’re going to have any trouble at all with fantastic candidates for the presidency of Penn State,” Peetz said.
 “I mean, it is one of the best institutions in the world; we’re always in the top hundred internationally, top 50 domestically.
 It’s a job that most anybody in academia would want.”
 She added that she doesn’t think the Sandusky scandal or aftermath will be a sticking point, “particularly since we’ve taken them so aggressively in terms of what the remediation is … by the time someone gets here in 2014, this will be just a distant memory.”

 Lori Shontz, senior editor

-Entry filed under: Campus issues, College of Agricultural Sciences, Controversy, Hershey Medical Center, NCAA sanctions, Penn State faculty, Penn State trustees, Rod Erickson, Sandusky scandal.
+Entry filed under: Ag Sciences, Board of Trustees, Campus issues, Controversy, Faculty, Hershey Medical Center, NCAA sanctions, Rod Erickson, Sandusky scandal.
 Tags: Anthony Lubrano, James Broadhurst, Joel Myers, Karen Bretherick Peetz, Penn State accreditation.